fmbenhassine/gamehub.io/README.md

 # About ChessHub.io

-ChessHub.io is an attempt to make a non trivial real-time multi-player gaming web application using the following technologies:
+ChessHub.io is an attempt to make a non trivial real-time multiplayer gaming web application using the following technologies:

 ## Client side